-The bandwidth of priority queue means the bandwidth distribution ratio of each priority queue, which is set when the schedule policy of the CoS priority queue is set to wrr or wfq.
+The bandwidth of priority queue means the bandwidth distribution ratio of each priority queue, which is set when the schedule policy of the CoS priority queue is set to WRR/DRR.
 This series of switches has 8 priority queues in total.

 If this command is run, the bandwidth of all priority queues on all interfaces are affected.
-This command validates only when the queue schedule mode is set to WRR/WFQ.
-This command decides the bandwidth weight value of the CoS priority queue when the WRR/WFQ schedule policy is used.
+This command validates only when the queue schedule policy is set to WRR or DRR.
+This command decides the bandwidth weight of the CoS priority queue when the WRR/DRR schedule policy is used.

-Run the following commands as follows to set the bandwidth of theCoSpriority queue.
+Run the following commands one by one to set the bandwidth of the CoS priority queue.

 Command Purpose

 config Enters the global configuration mode.

 [no] scheduler weight bandwidth weight1weightn Sets the bandwidth of the CoS priority queue weight1weightn stand for the weights of 8 CoS priority queues of WRR/DRR.

 exit Goes back to the EXEC mode.

 write Saves the settings.